 Description: Practical experience in winemaking while working at an approved winery and receiving supervision from a professional vintner.
-Students must complete a fall, spring and summer practicum.
+Students must complete a fall and spring practicum as well as VEN 195ES in the summer.
 Must be 21 years of age or older to enroll.

-Credits: 2 Lab: 4 Repeatable: [Repeatable for a total of 6 credit hours towards degree/certificate requirements.]
+Credits: 2 Lab: 4 Repeatable: [Repeatable for a total of 4 credit hours towards degree/certificate requirements.]